 Food and Drink Safety

 Only drink bottled water in Zanzibar.
 Tap water should be avoided as the island gets its drinking water from the mainland and is not safe to consume.
-Caution should be at the order of the day when buying fruit and food on the street, rather be safe than sorry.
+Caution should be the order of the day when buying fruit and food on the street.
+Rather be safe than sorry.

-Zanzibar is a mere six degrees south of the equator which makes the island’s climate hot and humid throughout the year.
-Proper protection against the sun is therefore very important so be sure to pack effective sunscreen and suitable to individual skin types.
+Zanzibar is a mere six degrees south of the equator, which makes the island’s climate hot and humid throughout the year.
+Proper protection against the sun is therefore very important, so be sure to pack effective sunscreen suitable for individual skin types.

-Based on the current global coronavirus pandemic and the emergence of new variants of viruses that cause Covid-19, Zanzibar’s Ministry of Health has implemented the following preventive measures especially in regards to international travellers*.
+Zanzibar is relatively safe from Covid-19.
+In 2022, Tanzania was estimated to have over 37,000 active cases of Covid-19.
+Based on the current global coronavirus pandemic and the emergence of new variants of viruses that cause Covid-19, Zanzibar’s Ministry of Health has implemented the following preventive measures especially in regards to international travellers:

 - All travellers will be required to present a negative RT-PCR test taken within 72 hours before arrival.